landing-ai/landingai-python/README.md

 > If you don't have a LandingLens account, create one [here](https://app.landing.ai/).
 You will need to get an "endpoint ID" and "API key" from LandingLens in order to run inferences.
 Check our [Running Inferences / Getting Started](https://landing-ai.github.io/landingai-python/inferences/getting-started/).

 > [!NOTE]
-> Learn how to use LandingLens from our [Support Center]([https://support.landing.ai/docs/landinglens-workflow](https://support.landing.ai/landinglens/en)) and [Video Tutorial Library](https://support.landing.ai/docs/landinglens-workflow-2).
+> Learn how to use LandingLens from our [documentation](https://landinglens.docs.landing.ai/).
 > Need help with specific use cases?
 Post your questions in our [Community](https://community.landing.ai/home).